Configure document collaboration with OneDrive for Business and Exchange 2016 on-premises

 Summary: How to allow your on-premises Exchange Server 2016 users to take advantage of using document collaboration with OneDrive for Business and SharePoint Online while in a hybrid configuration.

-Recently a new attachment option has been made available in Office 365.
+Recently a new attachment option has been made available in Microsoft 365 and Office 365.
 In Exchange 2016, this option, known as document collaboration, allows on-premises users to integrate attachments stored on OneDrive for Business directly in their Outlook on the web clients.

 Beginning with the release of Exchange Server 2016, Outlook Web App is now known as Outlook on the web.